Scheduling Jobs with Stochastic Holding Costs

-For each value of $\varepsilon$, we generated 100 instances, and for each of which, we recorded the expected regret of each algorithm where the expectation is taken over the randomness in holding costs.
-The first plot in Figure~\ref{fig:uniform} depicts how the (expected) regret changes by varying the value of $\varepsilon$, and the second plot shows the (expected) \emph{relative} regret, defined as the regret divided by the minimum expected cumulative cost.
+For each value of $\varepsilon$, we generate 100 instances, and for each of which, we record the expected regret of each algorithm where the expectation is taken over the randomness in holding costs.
+The left plot in Figure~\ref{fig:uniform} shows how the (expected) regret changes by varying the value of $\varepsilon$, and the right plot shows the (expected) \emph{relative} regret, defined as the regret divided by the minimum expected cumulative cost.
 As expected, the preemptive version suffers for instances of small $\varepsilon$ where the mean holding costs of jobs are close to each other, whereas the nonpreemptive $c\mu$ rule's regret does seem to increase for instances of large $\varepsilon$ where there may be large gaps between the jobs' mean holding costs.
-Compared to these two algorithms, our preemptive-then-nonpreemptive empirical $c\mu$ rule performs uniformly well over different values of $\varepsilon$.
+Compared to these two algorithms, our {\pnalg} performs uniformly well over different values of $\varepsilon$.

 This trend continues even when jobs have heterogeneous service times.
-For the second set of results, we used the same setup as in the first experiment, but following \cite{borg}, we sampled the mean service times $T/\mu_1,\ldots,T/\mu_N$ using a translated (heavy-tailed) Pareto distribution so that $T/\mu_i\geq 100$ for $i\in[N]$.
-More precisely, for each $T/\mu_i$, we sample a number $x_i$ from the distribution with the density function $f(x)= \frac{0.7}{x^{1.7}}\quad\text{for}\ x\in[1,\infty)$, and then, we set $T/\mu_i=99 + \lfloor x_i\rfloor$.
+For the second set of results, we use the same setup as in the first experiment, but following \cite{borg}, we sample the mean service times $\scale/\mu_1,\ldots,\scale/\mu_I$ using a translated (heavy-tailed) Pareto distribution so that $\scale/\mu_i\geq 100$ for $i\in\I$.
+More precisely, for each $\scale/\mu_i$, we sample a number $x_i$ from the distribution with the density function $f(x)= \frac{0.7}{x^{1.7}}\quad\text{for}\ x\in[1,\infty)$, and then, we set $\scale/\mu_i=99 + \lfloor x_i\rfloor$.
 Here, the density function corresponds to the Pareto distribution with shape parameter $0.7$\footnote{According to~\cite{borg}, Google's 2019 workload data shows that the resource-usage-hours, corresponding to the service times, of jobs follow the Pareto distribution with shape parameter 0.69 (see Figure 12 in~\cite{borg}).}, which has infinite mean.
-As we assumed that each $T/\mu_i$ is an integer, we take $\lfloor x_i\rfloor$, to which we add 99 to ensure that $T/\mu_i$ is at least 100.
+As we assumed that each $\scale/\mu_i$ is an integer, we take $\lfloor x_i\rfloor$, to which we add 99 to ensure that $\scale/\mu_i$ is at least 100.
 Figure~\ref{fig:heterogeneous} shows that our algorithm achieves small regrets for all values of $\varepsilon$ even for the case of heterogeneous service times.